eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 As an attempt to solve this, asserts have been placed accross various methods to avoid the overload of checks in *release mode*.
 We strongly recommend to compile in *debug mode* during developing phase: this will allow `xtypes` library to perform all possible checks.
-Following the same line of thoughts, in order to improve the performance the final product should be compiled in release *release mode*: in this case no checks will be performed.
+Following the same line of thoughts, in order to improve the performance the final product should be compiled in *release mode*, in this case no checks will be performed.

 Reminder: `asserts` function from std emit an *abort* signal.
 If you need more information about why a concrete `assert` was reached, the *stacktrace* should be very useful.